chrstdan/chrstdan.github.io/_posts/2018-05-08-dockerizing-a-flask-mysql-app-with-docker-compose.md

   image: "/assets/images/containers.jpg"
   image_description: "containers"
 date:   2018-05-08 14:31:57 +0300
+category: Python
 toc: true
-category: Python
 tags:
 - python
 - docker
 - mysql
 - flask
 ---
-You have heard so much about docker and its advantages, and are now eager to use it with your new web app — but where do you start?
 In this tutorial we will go through an example of taking an existing simple web app based on Flask and MySQL and making it run with Docker and docker-compose.
-Code is available [here][dockerize-github].

 It is considered a best practice for a container to have only one responsibility and one process, so for our app we will need at least two containers — one for running the app itself, and one for running the database.
 How do we coordinate these containers?
 This is where docker-compose comes in.
 From the [official docs][docker-docks]:
 >Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

 Let’s start!
 ------------
+All code used in this tutorial is available here:
+{% include repo_card.html reponame="docker-tutorial" %}

 If you don’t have them installed yet, install [Docker][docker-install] and [docker-compose][docker-compose-install].
 We begin with the following project layout: